yaobinwen/robin_on_rails/README.md

 >
 > That's just a hard fact of how much the technology has changed and progressed.

 Nonetheless, I need to learn a lot of different things in order to do my work well.
-In the world of things keep popping up, I need a way to track my own study.
 Hence this repository.
 This repository is not a new one.
 It was initially created in 2018 to keep my notes of learning.
-Since then, I have made notes on various subjects but I have also gradually realized that I really need to focus on the ones that benefit me the most.
-I am a curious person, but the limited time doesn't allow me to learn everything.
+Since then, I have made notes on various subjects.
+These notes are helpful whenever I want to quickly refresh my memory on a particular subject.

+But when I work on this repository, the question _How to stay sane in today's world of tech_ keeps echoing in my mind.
+In the world of new things popping up and existing things changing all the time, I really need to focus on the ones that benefit me the most in the context that I am living, short term and long term.**Learning the fundamentals**, i.e., the things that change less frequently, is probably the most economical way.
+I just need to strike a balance between learning the things I need right now and learning the things that can solidify my foundation and benefit me in the far future.
+Meanwhile, I'm also asking myself these questions:

+1. How to make the best out of learning for the short term?
+2. What else in addition to learning the fundamentals?

 ## 2. How to Use This Repository

-As of 2022-04-06, this repository has a lot of sub-directories and [issues](652a6db61eaf4f5d9131da104673d24fac9f9299).
+As of 2022-11-20, this repository has a lot of sub-directories and [issues](https://github.com/yaobinwen/robin_on_rails/issues652a6db61eaf4f5d9131da104673d24fac9f9299).
 My plan is:

-- I will list the subjects I want to focus on in this README file.
-But this README file does not track the progress.
+- I will list the subjects I want to focus on in this `README` file.
+But this `README` file does not track the progress.
-- I will need to keep updating this README file when I have a new subject interested in or I don't want to track an existing subject anymore.
+- I will need to keep updating this `README` file when I have a new subject interested in or I don't want to track an existing subject anymore.
 - I will gradually reorganize the issues so they can be used to track the progress of my learning.
 - I will gradually reorganize the sub-directories so subjects I care about will have a sub-directory for the notes, and the unimportant subjects will be put in a separate place, probably in the category of "miscellaneous".
 I don't want to delete them because sometimes I may still want to make notes of random interesting things.

 ## 3. How to Study

-In general, study in whatever time that's available in whatever forms (text, podcast, video).
+In general, study in whatever time that's available in whatever forms (e.g., text, podcast, video).

-Particularly, I will arrange a series of study sessions that I call "tech dashes" to learn continuously.
+When I get a few days of free time, like when I'm on vacation, I may arrange a series of study sessions that I call "tech dashes" to learn continuously.
 See the tag [`tech-dash`](https://github.com/yaobinwen/robin_on_rails/issues?q=is%3Aissue+is%3Aopen+label%3Atech-dash) in "Issues".
+The [`Tech_Dashes.md`](./Tech_Dashes.md) briefly records what I do for each tech dash.

+The output of study is in two places:

+1. Some organized or unorganized notes in this repository.
+2. An article in my [tech blog](https://yaobinwen.github.io/) that discusses a particular topic.

 ## 4. Subjects of Interest

-The subjects are listed in the alphabetical order.

 ### 4.1 Hardware